 How to introduce yourself as a CNA in the interview?

-The best way to present yourself for your CNA interview is coming in with the proper CNA dress code, addressing your interviewers with proper honorifics, and maintaining positive communication.
+The best way to present yourself for your CNA interview is to come in with the proper CNA dress code, address your interviewers with proper honorifics, and maintain positive communication.
 The most important thing is to present your answers with confidence.

 What should I wear for my CNA interview?